xak2000/nomad/website/source/guides/operating-a-job/update-strategies/rolling-upgrades.html.md

 Nomad supports rolling updates as a first class feature.
-To enable rolling updates a job or task group is annotated with a high-level description of the update strategy using the [`update` stanza][update].
+To enable rolling updates a job or task group is annotated with a high-level description of the update strategy using the [`update` block][update].
 Under the hood, Nomad handles limiting parallelism, interfacing with Consul to determine service health and even automatically reverting to an older, healthy job when a deployment fails.

 ## Enabling Rolling Updates

-Rolling updates are enabled by adding the [`update` stanza][update] to the job specification.
-The `update` stanza may be placed at the job level or in an individual task group.
+Rolling updates are enabled by adding the [`update` block][update] to the job specification.
+The `update` block may be placed at the job level or in an individual task group.
 When placed at the job level, the update strategy is inherited by all task groups in the job.
-When placed at both the job and group level, the `update` stanzas are merged, with group stanzas taking precedence over job level stanzas.
-See the [`update` stanza documentation](/docs/job-specification/update.html#upgrade-stanza-inheritance) for an example.
+When placed at both the job and group level, the `update` blocks are merged, with group blocks taking precedence over job level blocks.
+See the [`update` block documentation](/docs/job-specification/update.html#upgrade-block-inheritance) for an example.

 ```hcl